 Low Sperm Count or Quality

-IUI helps when the male partner has low sperm count or low sperm motility.
-It concentrates the sperm near the egg, improving fertilization chances.
-So IUI is a smart move for dealing with poor sperm quality.
+IUI helps when the male partner has a low sperm count or motility.
+It concentrates the sperm nearer the egg, improving fertilization chances.
+So, IUI is a smart approach for dealing with low sperm quality.

 Risks and Considerations